WELCOME to our TREASURY

 I have called this OUR FAMILY TREASURY because I created it as a place to store treasure for my grandchildren and their progeny - the greatest treasure that I can give them is my knowledge about their predecessors.

 This material comprises my family history research.
-It was assembled, compiled and indexed during the thirty-three year period from 1984 through 2017.
+It was assembled, compiled and indexed during the thirty-four year period from 1984 through 2018.
 Additionally, it contains photographs and document images, as well as autobiographical and biographical material, about me and my immediate family.

 In 1984, I began doing family history research, motivated by an interest in finding a myriad of details I wondered about concerning my predecessors.
 In the intervening years I have found a great deal of information and assembled over sixteen thousand documents about these people.